By Celia Kitzinger, 17th August 2020

 The postal addresses, email addresses and phone numbers for the regional hubs are provided on this webpage.

-Until a few months ago, requests to observe a hearing had to be sent to each court separately, but improvements are underway and now, requests must go to the regional ‘hub’, rather than to the individual court where the hearing is scheduled to take place.
+Until recently, requests to observe a hearing had to be sent to each court separately, but now, requests must go to the regional ‘hub’, rather than to the individual court where the hearing is scheduled to take place.
 So, for example, a request to observe a hearing in Swansea should be sent to the Cardiff email address; a request to observe a hearing in Oxford goes to the Reading email address; a request to observe a hearing in York goes to the Leeds address.
 The system is still under development and there are some problems with the email addresses provided at present – some have only the address at which the judge is sitting and not the regional hub address; some have both addresses!
-You should also be aware that some regional courts have entered the regional hub address incorrectly (with typos) so that when your email will bounce back as undeliverable.
+You should also be aware that some regional courts have entered the regional hub address incorrectly (with typos) so that your email will bounce back as undeliverable.
 You can check the correct email address on the webpage here.
-This is no doubt a temporary problem as the system is being updated, but it helps to be aware of it.
+Sometimes there’s no contact address provided – but it usually tells you which ‘hub’ the court is part of at the top of the page, from which you can deduce which address to write to.

 The information provided by the different courts is very variable.
 Sometimes you’ll have nothing more than a case number and time.
 Sometimes there isn’t even a case number – it will just say “Court of Protection hearing” or “Re.
 AB” or “private hearing”.
 Note that the same principles apply for “private” hearings listed in CourtServe as on the Court of Protection Daily Cause List above: you need to ask permission of the judge and give a reason if you want to attend a “private” hearing.
 On 5 August I was given permission to observe a hearing that was listed like this: